Policies & Procedures

 Delayed Admission

-The delayed admission program allows a newly admitted, degree-seeking student to defer the start of attendance to allow a planned interlude for specific, acceptable reasons between the term of acceptance and actual university attendance.
-A deferral may be requested for one or two semesters (certain programs may not be delayed for only one semester).
-A longer delay of admission may be granted to a student whose United States military commitment has been extended for more than one year.
+This program allows approved, newly admitted, degree-seeking students to delay the start of attendance between the term of acceptance and actual university attendance.
+A delay of admission may be requested for one or two semesters (certain programs may not be delayed for only one semester).
+A delay for up to two years may be granted to a student whose U.S. military commitment has been extended for more than one year.
 A delay can be requested only for the same program to which the student was admitted.

-The intent of this program is to allow students time to participate in rare, unique, and extraordinary opportunities.
-Unfortunately, some students must delay admission due to unforeseen events, such as medical emergencies, serious health conditions, or United States military orders.
-A delay of admission will not be approved if a student plans to take courses at another college or university (including military academies) or if a first-year student is not graduating secondary school in time to enroll.
-Financial, visa, or flight-booking complications will not be approved either.
-Each individual’s situation will be considered on a case-by-case basis.
-The academic community to which the student was admitted must approve the request to delay admission.
+A delay of admission will not be approved for gap-year experiences, internships, to take courses at another college or university (including military academies), if a first-year student is not graduating secondary school in time to enroll, financial reasons, visa complications, or flight-booking complications.
+International applicants are rarely approved and will not be approved due to visa delays.
+Each individual's situation will be considered on a case-by-case basis.

 Admitted students may request a delay of admission by completing and submitting a request form, which can be found on the Admitted Student Checklist within myIllini.
-This form should be submitted as soon as an admitted student knows that a delay of admission will be needed.
 The request form should be submitted no later than one month prior to the beginning of the term to which the student has been admitted.
 Exceptions may be made in the event of an emergency situation.
 If the deadline is missed or the request is denied, the student will need to submit a new application.
 After the acceptance deadline, only students who had already accepted their admission offer are eligible to request a delayed admission.

 Undergraduate Application Fee Waivers